prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 For examples of video parameters accepted by different adapters, see [the list of bidders with video demand]({{site.baseurl}}/dev-docs/bidders.html#bidder-video-native).

-### Step 3: Respond with VAST or a VAST URL
+### Step 3: Respond with a VAST URL or raw VAST XML

-When the bidder returns VAST or a VAST URL in its bid response, it needs to add the result into either `bid.vastXml` or `bid.vastUrl`.
+The returned VAST URL or raw VAST XML should be added into `bid.vastUrl` or `bid.vastXml`, respectively.

 For example, here is some [code from the Tremor adapter](https://github.com/prebid/Prebid.js/blob/master/modules/tremorBidAdapter.js#L142) showing how it's done:

 {% highlight js %}